gaborbozo/Notes/design-patterns/microservices/design patterns.md

 It's possible that a domain shares enough functionality with anoter domain that it may trigger to merge them into a new single domain.
 The key is on **focusing the data and how it is actually used throughout the system**.

-Telemetry makes this pattern ef
+**Telemetry** (system data/metrics) helps refine domain boundaries more effectively than just relying on experience.

 1. Start with defining the domain not the database schema.
-2. Evaluate actions that need to be performed.
+2. Evaluate actions that need to be performed (not just CRUD).
-3.
+3. After everything start to address the data store and underlying implementation details.
 ## Business process-based microservices
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQxMjI0MDE4LC0zOTk4MDg1MTEsLTU1OD
+eyJoaXN0b3J5IjpbLTE5NDI0NDk3MjAsLTM5OTgwODUxMSwtNT
-Q2NjA2MywxOTc2OTg3NDA2LDE1NDMwODc4NDldfQ==
+U4NDY2MDYzLDE5NzY5ODc0MDYsMTU0MzA4Nzg0OV19
 -->